 Michael Rogatchi is a world-renowned artist, the European master of metaphorical expressionism.
 He lives and works in Finland, travelling for his artistic work regularly to Italy and other countries.

-He held over 70 personal exhibitions, and his works belong to leading museums, public institutions and private collections worldwide, including the London Museum of Jewish Art, the UK National Art Collection, the New York Jewish Children’s Museum, the Permanent Art Collection of the Municipality of Jerusalem, the Permanent Art Collection of the Ministry for Foreign Affairs of Israel, the Art Collection of the Ministry for the Foreign Affairs of Austria, the Art Collection of the Permanent Representation of Finland in Luxembourg, the Simon Wiesenthal Jewish Documentation Centre art collection; the art collection of Il Pitigliani culture centre, Rome, Italy; the Leonard Cohen and his family collection; the Jewish Memory and Holocaust in Ukraine Museum; the MHB SA Art collection, Paris, France; the art collection of The Prague Times, Czech Republic; the Laogai Museum in Washington DC, and many others.
+He held over 70 personal exhibitions, and his works belong to leading museums, public institutions and private collections worldwide, including the London Museum of Jewish Art, the UK National Art Collection, the New York Jewish Children’s Museum, the Permanent Art Collection of the Municipality of Jerusalem, the Permanent Art Collection of the Ministry for Foreign Affairs of Israel, the Art Collection of the Ministry for the Foreign Affairs of Austria, the Art Collection of the Permanent Representation of Finland in Luxembourg, the Simon Wiesenthal Jewish Documentation Centre art collection; the art collection of Il Pitigliani culture centre, Rome, Italy; the Leonard Cohen and his family collection; the Jewish Memory and Holocaust in Ukraine Museum; the MHB SA Art collection, Paris, France; the art collection of The Prague Times, Czech Republic; the Laogai Museum in Washington DC, CICA Museum, the Institute of Contemporary Art in South Korea, and many others.

 His art also belongs to numerous private art collections world-wide including notable European and American collections in Finland, Italy, UK, USA, Austria, France, Switzerland, Canada, Australia, Israel, Russia, Ukraine, Sweden, Germany, Spain, Portugal, Lithuania, Estonia, Latvia, Czech Republic, Ireland, Poland, Hungary, Kazakhstan, and the others.